Abhishekbhosale5122/Blog-API/README.md

 # Blog-API
-Blog Application Api for managing post and comments
+Blog Application Api for managing post and comment